GSTT-CSC/hazen/README.md

 ## Installation

-### Prerequisites

- - Python v3.9
- - Git
- - Docker

-### Installation
+### pip

-Hazen can be installed using pip, it is recommended to use a virtual environment
+Hazen can be installed using pip on python 3.9 or higher, it is recommended to use a virtual environment

 ```bash
 python3 -m venv hazen-venv
 source hazen-venv/bin/activate